 Secondary Mix provides additional variation to the animation and generally produces the best results with blended controller types (i.e. the Shape controller).
 Learn more about Secondary Mix

 NOTE: Secondary Mix is a 3D-only option and is mutually exclusive of the 2D Rollback option below.

 Rollback works only with 2D switcher controllers (sprite, texture, etc.) with multi-frame animations and helps eliminate static viseme flipping.
 Learn more about Rollback

 NOTE: Rollback is a 2D-only option and is mutually exclusive of the Secondary Mix option above.

-Queue Handling options are experimental and currently attempt to put SALSA in a persistent mode.
+This Queue Handling option puts SALSA in a persistent mode.
 This mode attempts to override externally modified shapes to prevent conflict.
+While performance is relative and SALSA is designed to be as efficient and light-weight as possible, persistent processing does increase queue registration conflict-search calculations quite a bit, more so depending on the makeup of your character model and the number of components used to define your viseme.
+More components = more conflict searching.
 Do not use this mode unless you are aware of its caveats and know how it operates or have been directed to enable it by Crazy Minnow Studio.

 Global overrides offer the ability to control certain

 ExpressionComponent settings from a central configuration.
 Enabling these settings override individual settings for all components.
 The following global overrides are available:

 Animation Timings (override)